Abatement

 Undue influence is coercion that overpowers a person's free will when making a [will](/glossary/will), forcing them to include provisions they would not otherwise have made but for that pressure.

-Uplift in base value is the automatic resetting of an asset's taxable value to its market price at the date of death, meaning beneficiaries only pay Capital Gains Tax on increases after inheritance, not on the deceased's lifetime gains.
+Uplift in base value is the automatic resetting of an asset's taxable value to its market price at death, meaning [beneficiaries](/glossary/beneficiary) only pay Capital Gains Tax on increases after inheritance.

 A vested interest is a guaranteed right to property or [assets](/glossary/assets) under a will or trust that cannot be taken away, even if the beneficiary must wait to receive it.

-A Vulnerable Beneficiary Trust is a tax-advantaged trust established in a will to provide financial support for a disabled person or bereaved child while protecting their entitlement to means-tested benefits.
+A Vulnerable [Beneficiary](/glossary/beneficiary) Trust is a tax-advantaged trust established in a will to provide financial support for a disabled person or bereaved child while protecting their means-tested benefits.

 The Wedding Gifts Exemption allows you to give tax-free gifts to someone getting married or entering a [civil partnership](/glossary/civil-partner), with the amount you can give depending on your relationship to the couple.